Simon Palomares: Biography

-Simon Palomares was born in Dusseldorf, Germany.
+Simon Palomares was born in Düsseldorf, Germany.
 His father almost emigrated with his young family to Canada, however while waiting at the Spanish emigration office, he bumped into a friend who advised him how cold the weather was in Canada and he then switched his decision and chose Australia as the place to emigrate to.
 Palomares studied drama and psychology at Deakin University (Rusden) and studied acting at the renowned Juan Carlos Corazza School in Madrid.
 Recently he completed a post-graduate degree in arts and entertainment management at Deakin University.

 Stand-up comedy and theatre

 Palomares was one of the creators and stars of the Wogs Out of Work comedy stage show, which later evolved into the Acropolis Now TV series.
 He has performed comedy shows in the United States, Canada, Spain and Argentina where he performs stand-up in Spanish.
 More recently, Palomares has toured Australia in a combination cooking program and stand-up comedy show called Palomares Cooks Calamares.

 Palomares has worked as a writer in Madrid, Spain, for Lo Mas Plus, a nightly review program on Canal+, and directed a flamenco version of Lorca's The House of Bernarda Alba at the Malthouse Theatre in Melbourne.
-He performed 2007-2011 with fellow comedians George Kapiniaris, Joe Avati and Jason Chong in a national tour of their show Il Dago.
+He performed 2007–2011 with fellow comedians George Kapiniaris, Joe Avati and Jason Chong in a national tour of their show Il Dago.
 In July 2011 Palomares was invited to the Just For Laughs Comedy Festival in Montreal by Paramount Comedy (Spain) to record a Spanish comedy TV special for Canadian OMNI Channel.
-In 2011 he also produced a 13 episode series for C31 in Melbourne called Passion to Profession.
+In 2011 he also produced a 13-episode series for C31 in Melbourne called Passion to Profession.